suhuo66/spring-data-jpa-extra/README-1.0.md

 ```

 - xml is not recommended the next coming version 2.0 , new template 'sftl' will take place of xml (xml is so heavy, but it is also supported).
-sftl is an ftl template mixed with sqls.
+sftl is a ftl template mixed with sqls.
 The template will be simplified as below.
 It can be recognized in Intellij IDEA , follow thease steps:
 settings->Editor->File Types , find "Freemarker Template" and register a new type named '*.sftl',choose it's 'Template Data Language' such as 'MYSQL'.

 ```sql